Karthick-AppDev/Reminder_Pro/README.md

 Requirements:
   Android Version: 5.0 (Lollipop) or higher
   Permissions: The app requires permission to access your device’s notifications, alarm sounds, and storage.
-  Feedback & Support

-We’re committed to making Reminder Pro the best it can be.
-If you have any questions, feedback, or need support, please contact us at support@reminderpro.com.

 License